trodicaro/rust_compiler/README.md

 bash $ git push
 ```

-I strongly encourage people to look at other branches, copy code, and make
+I would encourage you to look at other branches, copy code, and make
 comments.
 I will be working from the "dabeaz" branch.

 Real-time Chat